RCGP Northern Ireland

 - The review and subsequent rollout of the RCGP Out of Hours Accreditation in the Republic of Ireland in partnership with the Irish College of GPs

-- The development of guidance for general practitce on Lesbian, Gay, Bisexual and Transgender (LGB&T) patients
+- The development Lesbian, Gay, Bisexual and Transgender (LGB&T) patient guidelines for General Practitioners

-To find out more about the work of the Quality Committee contact Ashleigh Simpson at email@example.com or on 020 3188 7722.
+To find out more about the work of the Quality Committee contact Catherine Tumelty or telephone: 020 3188 7722.

 RCGP NI Members Forum

-The newly established Members Forum brings together representatives from across the membership spectrum in Northern Ireland and is not only reflective of geographical spread of GPs throughout the province, but also of the wide range of ages and stages within a GPs lifetime and associated needs.
-Membership is also reflective of the sessional and rural GP population within Northern Ireland as well as the educational needs of GPs.
+The Members Forum brings together representatives from across the membership spectrum in Northern Ireland and is reflective of geographical spread of GPs throughout the province as well as the wide range of ages and stages within a GPs lifetime and associated needs.
+Membership is also reflective of the sessional and rural GP population within Northern Ireland and the educational needs of GPs.

 The role of the Forum is to support all members throughout their careers and act as the members’ voice.
 It provides a platform for the College to respond to issues affecting membership in Northern Ireland and to develop and share new initiatives at area and Northern Ireland level including: